-Manuscripts should be submitted as a Word or RTF file to the Editor-in-Chief following the journal's style guide for anonymous evaluation, generally by two referees.
+Manuscripts should be submitted as a Word file to the Editor-in-Chief following the journal's style guide for anonymous evaluation, generally by two referees.
+Please contact the editor for the journal style guide.
+Generally, the journal follows Chicago Author-Date style.
 To ensure anonymity, any identifying information from the paper must be removed.
 Authors are responsible for obtaining permission to reproduce material from copyrighted works, including illustrations.

 Please note that in many situations, French language submissions will not be able to follow the journal's style guide.
 The French language copy editor will work with francophone authors to ensure stylistic and grammatical clarity.

 Illustrations are considered an integral part of the journal.
 The number of illustrations will vary according to category.
 Most articles, research reports, and exhibition reviews contain between 5 and 10 photographs.
 The editor should be consulted if an article or research report is expected to contain more than 10 photographs or 5 graphs and tables.
 Illustrations are generally not included in book reviews.
-Images should not be imbedded in the document.
+Images should not be embedded in the document.
 Instead, indicate their placement in the text with a figure number.
-For example: (Figure 5).
-A separate list of captions, including any image credits, must be submitted as a separate Word or RTF file.
+For example: (Fig. 5).
+A separate list of captions, including any image credits, must be submitted as a separate Word file.
 Images must be clear, crisp and no smaller than 300 dpi for photographs and 1200 dpi for maps or drawings.
-All images should be submitted in .tif format by email to: email@example.com If image files are too large to attach by email, upload via wetransfer, dropbox, google drive link or mail in CD format.
+All images should be submitted in .tif format by email to: email@example.com.
+If image files are too large to attach by email, upload via Wetransfer, Dropbox, Google Drive link or mail in CD format.

 Correspondence concerning contributions, author guidelines, and editorial matters should be addressed to: